Search the database | Search tips | About | Updates | FAQ | Donate

 - Permits may not have included the street address

-These are fairly standard, and generally haven't changed over time.
+Fairly standard, and generally haven't changed over time (lot amalgamations may have changed).

-- Historic interpretation of lots when a complex division was involved can be convoluted
+- Historic interpretation of lots when a complex division was involved can be convoluted/complex

 - Try searching for a property by only using the DL and/or Block then scan the results